masaiful/11/posts/2020/a-small-man-with-a-small-mind-and-bad-mustache.md

     - the worst
 ---

 A member of The Elite Strike-Force Team bemoaned [being "canceled" and asked to resign from an elite club](https://thehill.com/homenews/media/528522-trump-campaign-lawyer-resigns-from-gridiron-club-after-saying-krebs-should-be) after calling for violence against the country's former CyberSecurity chief who said that the elections were "the most secure in American history" (which was the opinion that got him fired.)
-Mercifully, Operation [#shitkraken](/tags/shitkraken) remains on-track despite this minor upset.
+Mercifully, Operation [#shitkraken](/tags/shitkraken) continues to deliver despite this minor upset.

 Here's some lovely, old-school, traditional, _conservative_ barbarism: